Different countries have different kitchens

 Supplies are usually stored in a dedicated pantry, which can be elegantly hidden behind an inward opening door.
 By swapping the hinge and mounting plate positions of the hinges, the doors integrate into the kitchen front.

-Large larger units such as SPACE TOWER are perfect if you don't have a pantry to store supplies.
+Large larder units such as SPACE TOWER are perfect if you don't have a pantry to store supplies.
 These solutions are especially popular in urban areas where small homes generally don't have space for pantries.

 Take-away and street food are becoming increasingly popular around the world.
 People who simply use their kitchen as a place for serving food can make sure any evidence is swiftly hidden away behind the REVEGO pocket system.